Preparing for the transition from IBOR to risk free rates.

 Adhering to the ISDA protocol dedicated to the IBOR transition, after checking with your external advisers.

 The public sector, industry bodies and trade associations have identified risk-free rates ("RFRs") as possible replacements for IBORs.
-These alternative RFRs are at different stages of implementation, depending on their currency.

 Risk-free rates have been identified by public sector, industry bodies and trade associations as possible replacement for Interbank Offered Rates (IBORs) as part of the ongoing IBOR transition.